StardustCollective/dag4.js/README.md

 This is the Constellation Hypergraph [JavaScript API][docs].

-You need to run a local or remote [Hypergraph](https://github.com/Constellation-Labs/constellation) node to use this library.
+You need to run a [Hypergraph](https://github.com/Constellation-Labs/constellation) node to use this library.

-Please read the [documentation][docs] for more.
+Please read the [documentation][docs] for more detailed instructions.
+The following includes basic install and configuration.

 ## Installation